xuyouze/MyNotes/GoogLeNet.md

 # Paper Name:
 **_Going deeper with convolution_**
-# 1.background problem:
+# 1. background problem:
-  * to improve the performance of cnn in accuary and speed .
+  * to improve the performance of CNN in accuracy and speed.
-  * under the limit of size of the training set , bigger size means a larger number of parameters,which makes the enlarged network more prone to overfitting
+  * under the limit of size of the training set, bigger size means a larger number of parameters, which makes the enlarged network more prone to overfitting
   * another drawback of uniformly increased network size is the dramatically increased use of computational resources.

-# 2.the proposed methods:
+# 2. the proposed methods:
-  * propose a deep convolution neural network architeture codenamed Inception
+  * propose a deep convolution neural network architecture codenamed Inception to approximate the expect optimal sparse structure.
-  * propose a cnn architeture which is stacking of Inception
+  * propose a CNN architecture named GoogLeNet which is consist of Inception.

-# 3.dataset:
+# 3. dataset:
-  * the same with VGG-net ,submit in ILVRC14.
+  * the same with VGG-net, submit in ILVRC14.

-# 4.advantages:
+# 4. advantages:
+  * Inception
+    * it allows for increasing the number of units at each stage significantly without an uncontrolled blow-up in computational complexity.
+The ubiquitous use of dimension reduction allows for shielding the large number of input filters of the last stage to the next layer, first reducing their dimension before convolving over them with a large patch size.

+    *  it aligns with the intuition that visual information should be processed at various scales and then aggregated so that the next stage can abstract features from different scales simultaneously.

-# 5.the detail of methods:
+# 5. the detail of methods:
-  * why was the Inception proposed ?
+  * why was the Inception proposed?
-    * the fundamental way of solving those issues would be by ultimately moving from fully conneted to sparsely conneted architectures.
+    * the fundamental way of solving those issues would be by ultimately moving from fully connected to sparsely connected architectures.
-    * It started out as a case study of the first author for assessing the hypothetical output of a sophisticated network topology construction algorithm that tries to approximate a sparse structure implied by for vision networks and convering the hypothesized outcome by dense, readily available components
+    * It started out as a case study of the first author for assessing the hypothetical output of a sophisticated network topology construction algorithm that tries to approximate a sparse structure implied by for vision networks and convering the hypothesized outcome by dense,readily available components

   * what is the idea of Inception?
-    * It is based on finding out how an optimal local sparse structure in a convolutional vision network can be approximated and covered by readily available dense conponents.
+    * It is based on finding out how an optimal local sparse structure in a convolutional vision network can be approximated and covered by readily available dense components.

-  * what is the advantages of the Inception?
-    * it allows for increasing the number of units at each stage significantly without an uncontrolled blow-up in computational complexity.The ubiquitous use of dimension reduction allows for shielding the large number of input filters of the last stage to the next layer, first reducing their dimension before convolving over them with a large patch size.

-    *  it aligns with the intuition that visual information should be processed at various scales and then aggregated so that the next stage can abstract features from different scales simultaneously.

   * see this [note](https://zhuanlan.zhihu.com/p/32702031) may help understand this paper.

-  * the structure of Inception as followd:
+  * the structure of Inception as followed:
     * 1\*1 convolution
     * 1\*1 convolution + 3\*3 convolution
     * 1\*1 convolution + 5\*5 convolution